Area of Circle Program In C

 }

-Advantages / Best Practices:
+Advantages and Best Practices

 Using functions to modularize code in C is a great way to keep your code organized, reusable, and maintainable.
 Defining an explicit function for the area of a circle separates calculations from user interaction and output while providing a textbook example of good programming practice.